Luc Robitaille: International play

 The gold medal at the 1994 world championship was Canada's first title in 33 years.
 Going unbeaten through the tournament, Canada faced Finland in the final.
 Finland took the lead, but Canada courtesy of Rod Brind'Amour tied the game.
 Ten minutes of overtime solved nothing, and the game went into a shoot out.
 In the first five shots, Robitaille and Joe Sakic scored for Canada, but Jari Kurri and Mikko Mäkelä responded for the Finns, meaning the game moved to a sudden-victory shootout.
 Robitaille was up first for Canada and, despite losing the puck on his approach, was able to beat Jarmo Myllys to put the pressure on the Finns.
 Bill Ranford made the save, and Canada was once again world champion.
 "I'm not sure I've ever jumped so high in my life," Robitaille said later of his reaction after Ranford's final save.
 "It was just such a relief, and the celebration was something I will never forget."

 Executive career

 Robitaille was named the Kings' president of business operations on May 25, 2007.
 He also serves as the team's alternate governor.
+Since joining the Kings in a management role, the team has won two Stanley Cups, in 2011–12 and 2013–14.
 On April 10, 2017, Robitaille was named president of the Kings.

-Since joining the Kings in a management role, the team has won two Stanley Cups, in 2011–12 and 2013–14.